hiiamboris/red-wiki/REP|WIP-XXXX---REPL-Enhancements.md

 ## Benefits

-Easy to use REPL would lead to better UX and will be helpful for beginners to get started with Red.
+Easy to use REPL would lead to better UX (User eXperience) and will be helpful for beginners to get started with Red.

 ## Consequences